Duck Hunt introduced NES fans to lightgun gaming with the zapper. It was a simple, yet highly entertaining game.

 This game had three different modes, though only one that did not involve ducks: Clay Shooting!
 Ever wanted to do that, without all the hassle?
 Then this was the mode for you.
 It did not set itself apart all that much from the other modes Duck Hunt had (“One Duck” and “Two Ducks” – guess how they differed).
 But at least you didn’t have to deal with the dog mocking you for being bad at it, so there’s that at least.

-So why blog about it, if it’s so simple and repetitive?
+Why write about it then, if it’s so simple and repetitive?